-Reasons to try and move more during the COVID-19 crisis are many.
+Reasons to try and move more are many.
 Movement and light, not overly exertional movement and exercise help boost immune function, improve metabolic function as well a helping you feel and sleep better.

-The current lockdown means that many are now, if able to do so, working from home.
-A potential benefit may be the opportunity to move more during the day while away from an often more constrained office environment.
+You may still be working from home.
+A potential benefit is the opportunity to move more during the day while away from an often more constrained office environment.

 Some ways to move more indoors:

 - Roll from one side of the bed to the other three times before getting up in the morning (when you have the bed to yourself of course).

 - When lying in bed, bend your knees and lift your hips up and down ten times slowly while tensing your buttock muscles and keeping your back relaxed.

 - Stand up and sit down again from a lowish seat ten times, do three times a day.

 - If you have a flight of stairs, walk up and down five times, do three times a day.